0xC-M0NK3Y/Framebuffer-linux/README.md

 then you can start to draw

 It use NASM and ld to make an ELF-64 executable (look at build.sh)

+you need to switch to a tty to see (Ctrl-Alt-F1-9)

 #### Keyboard